SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 **Encoding**

 The encoding of non-textual modality data aims to capture meaningful features and important nuances that are essential for the understanding of the data.
-This can be achieved through different types of encoders such as Transformer-based encoders~\citep{li2023blip2, liu2023llava, liu2023llava15,zhu2023minigpt4, radford2021clip} or CNN-based encoders~\citep{davinci, zhang2023universal, jiang2023vima, alayrac2022flamingo}.
+This can be achieved through different types of encoders such as Transformer-based encoders~\citep{li2023blip2, liu2023llava, liu2023llava15,zhu2023minigpt4, [CLIP](../../Models/_Basis/2021.02.26_CLIP.md)} or CNN-based encoders~\citep{davinci, zhang2023universal, jiang2023vima, alayrac2022flamingo}.
 There's also an option to go encoder-free~\citep{kim2021vilt, fuyu}, which allows for raw data to be fed directly into the model.

 Transformer-based encoders are widely used for their robust representation capabilities and generalizability~\citep{vaswani2017attention, vit}.
 For a non-textual modality sample, the input is initially divided into patches and transformed into a 1D sequence, with each patch represented as a soft token.
 This sequence is then processed through the Transformer's encoder layers, employing self-attention mechanisms to capture relationships between patches.
 Consequently, the model produces a rich representation of the input.
-Typically, there are two types of encoders: (1) unimodal encoders, designed to process information from a single modality~\citep{vit, sam, arnab2021vivit, usm, mert, prismer, beit, liu2021swinTransformer}; and (2) multi-modal encoders, capable of integrating information from multiple modalities~\citep{radford2021clip, imagebind, eva-clip, clap, anymal, imu2clip, coca}.
+Typically, there are two types of encoders: (1) unimodal encoders, designed to process information from a single modality~\citep{vit, sam, arnab2021vivit, usm, mert, prismer, [BEiT](../../Models/CV/BEiT.md), liu2021swinTransformer}; and (2) multi-modal encoders, capable of integrating information from multiple modalities~\citep{[CLIP](../../Models/_Basis/2021.02.26_CLIP.md), imagebind, eva-clip, clap, anymal, imu2clip, coca}.
 For instance, PaLM-E~\citep{driess2023palme}, Unified-IO-2~\citep{lu2023unifiedio}, and PaLI~\citep{pali} use ViT~\citep{vit} encoders trained solely on visual data.
-Conversely, LLaVA~\citep{liu2023llava}, Emu~\citep{sun2023emu1, sun2023generative}, and Qwen-VL~\citep{QwenVL} utilize CLIP~\citep{radford2021clip} or EVA-CLIP~\citep{eva-clip} encoders with contrastive loss to align textual and non-textual representations.
+Conversely, LLaVA~\citep{liu2023llava}, Emu~\citep{sun2023emu1, sun2023generative}, and Qwen-VL~\citep{QwenVL} utilize [CLIP](../../Models/_Basis/2021.02.26_CLIP.md) or EVA-CLIP~\citep{eva-clip} encoders with contrastive loss to align textual and non-textual representations.
 NExT-GPT~\citep{nextgpt}, CoDi-2~\citep{tang2023codi2}, and BuboGPT~\citep{zhao2023bubogpt} employ ImageBind~\citep{imagebind} as their non-textual encoder, aligning various modalities like audio, text, and heat maps with image representations.

 In comparison, CNN-based encoders are less frequently used but remain vital due to their flexibility in image resolution generalization~\citep{magvit, magvit2} and ability to capture local features~\citep{jiang2023vima}.